 About the Institute for Population Health Improvement

-The Institute for Population Health Improvement envisions a world in which the many determinants of health are aligned to promote and sustain optimal health and functionality of both individuals and their larger communities.
+The Institute for Population Health Improvement envisions a world in which the overall health status or health outcomes of a specified group of people resulting from the many determinants of heatlh, including health care, public health interventions, and social and environmental factors are aligned to promote and sustain optimal health and functionality of both individuals and their larger communities.

 The mission of the Institute for Population Health Improvement is to create, apply and disseminate knowledge about the many determinants of health in order to improve health and health security and to support activities which improve health equity and eliminate health disparities.

 To accomplish its mission, the Institute for Population Health Improvement (IPHI) will:

 - Provide leadership and nurture scholarship in the art and science of health improvement.

 - Develop and disseminate actionable intelligence that can be used to improve health and clinical effectiveness.

 - Create and communicate knowledge that will inform policy, improve health equity and eliminate health disparities.

 - Increase health care provider competence in recognizing psychosocial and environmental causes of health conditions.